Deutsch: Gehänge / Español: Faja / Português: Báldrico / Français: Bavarois / Italiano: Baldracca /

 • A leather baldric with metal buckles for a warrior-themed costume

-• A floral embroidered baldric for a bohemian-inspired outfit
+• A Floral embroidered baldric for a Bohemian-inspired outfit

 • A beaded baldric for a glamorous evening look